Schmill731/NCAN/README.md

 # NCAN Summer Course Qualtrics Application Export Script Instructions

+## Description

+These instructions describe how to render the NCAN Summer Course applications into easy-to-read PDFs.
+A copy of the NCAN scripts folder, which includes this readme, is accessible on GitHub at: `https://github.com/Schmill731/NCAN`.
+This GitHub will always contain the newest version of this script (and others for the summer course).
+Please note that it does not contain the requisite `client_secrets.json` file as this contains sensitive data.
+Please contact Billy Schmitt if you require this file.

 ## Step 1: Download Qualtrics CSV and Files

 * Log-in to Qualtrics